matplotlib/matplotlib/doc/devel/documenting_mpl.rst

 will return this link: `numpy.mean`.
 This works for Python, Numpy, Scipy, and Pandas (full list is in :file:`doc/conf.py`).
-Sometimes it is tricky to get external Sphinx linking to work; to check that a something exists to link to the following shell command outputs a list of all objects that can be referenced (in this case for Numpy)::
+Sometimes it is tricky to get external Sphinx linking to work and to check that something exists to a link.
+Following shell command outputs a list of all objects that can be referenced (in this case for Numpy)::

   python -m sphinx.ext.intersphinx 'https://docs.scipy.org/doc/numpy/objects.inv'